LordRadai/DebugManager-v2.0-Release/README.md

 * Unpack the game with [UXM](https://www.nexusmods.com/eldenring/mods/1651)
 * Pick the right version of DebugManager, DebugManager.rar if you don't use DS2LightingEngine, or if you use a version up to v0.8.10, pick DebugManager_LE.rar otherwise
 * Create a backup of DarkSoulsII.exe
-* Run DebugManagerPatcher on the original game's executable (drag and drop DarkSoulsII.exe on DebugManagerPatcher.exe)
-* Rename DarkSoulsII_patched.exe to DarkSoulsII.exe

 If you don't want to use other DLL mods:
 * Rename DebugManager_v2.0.dll to DINPUT8.dll, drag and drop both the DLL, the DebugManager folder, userconfig.properties and the font folder inside the Game folder (where DarkSoulsII.exe is located)